 You may be looking for a way to make a big difference to help further our mission.
 If you are 70½ or older, you might be interested in lowering the income and taxes from your IRA withdrawals.
 An IRA charitable rollover is a way you can help continue our work and benefit this year.
 Download the “IRA Charitable Rollover” document below for instructions.

-- Satisfy your required minimum distribution (RMD) for the year.
+- Satisfy all or part of your required minimum distribution (RMD) for the year.

 - Reduce your taxable income, even if you do not itemize deductions.

-- Make a gift that is not subject to the 50 percent deduction limits on charitable gifts.
+- Make a gift that is not subject to the AGI deduction limits on charitable gifts.

 How an IRA Charitable Rollover Gift Works